johnson-liu-code/Sentiment_Analysis/README.md

 This project aims to experiment with applying natural language processing techniques to classify comments found in informal, conversational, or otherwise casual text found through social media as either sarcastic or not.
 The current scope of this project involves training neural network models on prelabeled comments from a dataset retrieved from Kaggle and using the trained models to predict the presence of sarcastic intent in Reddit comments.
-One possible future extension of this project is extending sarcasm detection to general sentiment analysis in social media posts.
+A possible future extension is applying sarcasm detection to broader sentiment analysis to general sentiment analysis in social media posts.
-Another possible avenue to explore is sentiment analysis through multimodal input ( including images alongside text ).
+Another possible avenue to explore is sentiment analysis through multimodal input (including images alongside text).

 --- Check this --- this is Johnson's rambling ... not sure if it is correct
 ------------------
-The general idea - scan through a large amount of text, for each unique word in the vocabulary, tally up the number of times each other word (*context* words) in the vocabulary shows up within the local vicinity of the *target* word.
+The general idea is that we scan through a large amount of text, for each unique word in the vocabulary, tally up the number of times each other word (*context* words) in the vocabulary shows up within the local vicinity of the *target* word.
 Take the word 'cake' as the target word, and consider the context words 'strawberry' and 'computer'.
 A human reader would understand connections between the target word and the context words in different contexts.
 The model learns these relationships through the frequency in which pairs of words show up in the training text.
 By reading through a set of text, we would expect that the word 'strawberry' to show up near the word 'cake' more often than the word 'computer' would show up near 'cake'.
 Although the model does not understand the specific meanings of 'cake', 'strawberry', and 'computer', it sees that the relationship between the words 'cake' and 'strawberry' is relatively stronger than the relationship between the words 'cake' and 'computer'.
-The model does not understand why 'cake' is more related to 'strawberry' than 'computer' the same way that a human would, but it does understand that the relative strengths of the relationships between these pairs of words.
+The model does not understand why 'cake' is more related to 'strawberry' than 'computer' the same way that a human would, but it does recognize the relative strengths of the relationships between these pairs of words.

 word vectors -
 Consider the sentences 'this ice cream tastes great' and 'you need to take the general chemistry course before the physical chemistry course'.
-The amalgamation of the words in each sentence expresses the general meaning of the sentence even if the model does not understand these sentences the same way a human reader would.
+A simple sentence embedding can be obtained by averaging (or summing) its word vectors.
+This yields a fixed-length vector that roughly captures the overall meaning, though it ignores word order.

 ## Background